CheDaniSV/terminal-snake/README.md

 	- `sudo apt install make`
 - To build:
 	- run `make` to build executable for your platform
-	- run `make clean` to delete build file
+	- run `make clean` to delete build files

-Running with Docker (1.5G version 🤣): `docker run --rm -it chedanisv/ubuntu-snake` Running Docker 16M version: `docker run --rm -it chedanisv/terminal-snake`
+Running in Docker: `docker run --rm -it chedanisv/terminal-snake`